-Here’s 8 tips to help sieve the wheat from the chaff, before you waste money on scuba equipment you won’t be happy with:
+Here are 8 tips to help sieve the wheat from the chaff, before you waste money on scuba equipment you won’t be happy with:

 Products with superfluous features and over-complex approaches tend to represent a ‘smoke-and-mirrors’ sales strategy.
 Most often ‘less is more’.
-Irrelevant features and fancy design flourishes are most often added to disguise a lack of function that otherwise makes products noncompetitive in the market.
+Irrelevant features and fancy design flourishes are most often added to disguise a lack of function that otherwise makes products non-competitive in the market.

 Definition: Economy of Design